113ll3/Ibmclouddocscli/idt/commands.md

 ## list
 {: #list}

-You can list all {{site.data.keyword.cloud_notm}} applications in a resource group.
+You can list all {{site.data.keyword.cloud_notm}} apps in a resource group.

-Run the following command to list your applications:
+Run the following command to list your apps:
 ```
 ibmcloud dev list
 ```